terdelyi/phanstatic/README.md

 ## Preview

-To preview your build in a browser:
+To preview the `dist` folder quickly in a browser:

 ```
 php ./vendor/bin/phanstatic preview